 So, could it be one and the same thing?

 Well, the truth of the matter is that it’s not.
-Sounds confusing at first, I know.
+It sounds confusing at first, I know.
 Hence, to demystify everything accordingly, let’s define all the principal elements of online-based payments.

 Now, at the center of it all, we have two main parties- you, the merchant, plus the customer.
 The merchant essentially opens a merchant account in a merchant bank to receive the money after payment is processed.
 The customer, on the other hand, needs a debit or credit card to pay for their purchase.